Skip to main content

 Abstract

 Frescalo’s “local frequency scaling” and classical occupancy-detection models both seek to recover true species‐occurrence signals from imperfect data.
 In this paper, we show that the two approaches rest on the same underlying detection mathematics.
 Occupancy models treat each site’s repeat visits as independent detection trials and separately estimate occupancy probability and per-visit detectability.
-Frescalo, by contrast, pools data across ecologically defined neighbourhoods and infers a unified Poisson-process discovery rate and a temporal “time-factor” to capture trends.
-We demonstrate that the Bernoulli‐trial formulation of occupancy-detection can be linked to Frescalo’s Poisson framework, with occupancy and detectability represented by a single rate parameter (which approximates the product ψp when overall sampling intensity is low).
+Frescalo, by contrast, pools data across ecologically defined neighbourhoods, standardises for uneven effort, and infers a single discovery rate per species plus a species-specific “time-factor” to capture trends.
+We show that these two approaches rest on the same detection mathematics: the occupancy–detection formulation can be linked directly to Frescalo’s discovery framework, where occupancy and detectability combine into one rate parameter (which, when sampling is light, closely matches the product of occupancy and per-visit detectability).
 This connection clarifies how Frescalo’s neighbourhood-scale and time corrections function as a coarser‐scale analogue of repeat-visit models.
-By casting Frescalo in occupancy modelling terms, we hope to promote further investigation into the adoption of occupancy model diagnostics, extensions and covariate tests within Frescalo analyses, improving transparency and rigour when working with less-structured biodiversity data.
+By casting Frescalo in occupancy modelling terms, we hope to promote further investigation into the adoption of occupancy model diagnostics, extensions and other tests within Frescalo analyses, improving transparency and rigour when working with less-structured biodiversity data.

 DOI